DigitalState/Platform/sdk/documentation/lab/index.md

 # Lab Environment

-The lab environment enables the developer to run the full DigitalState architecture on a local machine as a dockerized application.
+The lab environment enables the developer to run the DigitalState platform on a local machine as a dockerized application.

-It also provides useful commands to help manage multiple containers at once during development.
+It also provides useful bulk commands to help during development.

 ## Table of Contents